 Luckily, once I got over that initial knee jerk reaction, I was able to think that there had to be a MANUAL way of opening the garage.
 My usual entry into the house through the garage door would not work tonight.
 But because I had grown tired years earlier of locking myself out of house and car several times, I was prepared with the front door key.

 As soon as I opened the door, my automatic response was to flip on the light.
 I wondered how many more times I would forget the electricity was out.
 I found my flashlight and went in search of a way to open the garage door manually.
 Success!

 But Montana was not finished with helping me to learn the importance of planning.
-A year later, while my mom was visiting, the power goes out again.
-This time though the temperature was in the negative teens and the inside temperature was dropping because my gas furnace has an electric pilot light.
+A year later, while my mom was visiting, the power went out again.
+This time though, the temperature was in the negative teens and the inside temperature was dropping because my gas furnace has an electric pilot light.
 One of the first things I check when I buy a new house or have to replace the furnace is “can the gas furnace work when the electricity is out?”
 If the answer is “no” then it’s time to prepare a backup plan.

 There are 5 stages to emergency preparedness: Planning, Prevention, Preparedness, Response, and Recovery.
 The following are actions to take in the first three.

 PLANNING is the first stage in being prepared for an emergency, disaster, or just the unexpected.
 So, let’s start planning.

 What are the hazards you might face here?

 Tree falling on your car